asmsh/flagged/README.md

 * Unified interface: all exposed types implement a common BitFlags interface
 * Core bit operations, using only the bit index (normal integers, with no shifting required for inputs).
 * Pure Go implementation, no reflection, no dependencies, suitable for any application, in any environment.
-* Easy to use directly or as a backend for code generators (check [genflagged](https://pkg.go.dev/github.com/asmsh/flagged/cmd/genflagged)).
+* `go:generate`–friendly: easy to use directly or as a backend for code generators (check [genflagged](https://pkg.go.dev/github.com/asmsh/flagged/cmd/genflagged)).

 ### Installation: